Coming Soon – The Wartime Monthly Growing Guides in One Volume

 I have collected that original monthly growing advice issued by the government from the war and put it into one volume with a commentary explaining where and why best practice has changed for the modern gardener.

-The last details of the book are being finalised and it should be available in late June or early July.
-The price will be £14.99.
-Unlike my other books this is a large format, full colour volume which does add to the cost.
+The last details of the book are now finalised and the expected launch date is mid-September, the 75th anniversary of the end of WW2.
+The price will be £12.99.
+Unlike my other books this is a larger format volume which does add to the cost.

 This absolutely doesn’t commit you buy but there will be a very special ‘early bird’ offer for people who have registered their interest.